Skip to main content

 MonadBFT achieves:

-• Optimistic responsiveness: round progression without waiting for the worst case network delay, both in the common case and while recovering from failed rounds.
+• Optimistic responsiveness: round progression without waiting for the worst-case network delay, both in the common case and while recovering from failed rounds.

 • Tail-forking resistance: built-in protection against tail-forking, a class of Maximal Extractable Value (MEV) attacks where a malicious leader could otherwise fork away its predecessor's block.
-This resolves a critical issue in prior pipelined leader-based BFT consensus mechanisms
+This resolves a critical issue in prior pipelined leader-based BFT consensus mechanisms.

 No other pipelined leader-based BFT protocol combines all these features.